When I visit a popular destination, I want to know what the hidden gems and must-see attractions are.

 8400 TN-100, Nashville, TN

-World famous for their scratch-made southern cooking that includes biscuits and fried chicken, the Loveless Cafe is a rite of passage for your visit to Nashville.
+World famous for its scratch-made southern cooking that includes biscuits and fried chicken, the Loveless Cafe is a rite of passage for your visit to Nashville.

 The Loveless Cafe is loved by locals and celebrities alike, many of whom grace the walls as you enter the cafe.